 You need to move your scarecrow’s post a few times around each week.
 You have to change his clothes, too, to convince the birds that he’s not just a stationary defense tactic, but an actual, mobile threat.

 Some gardeners use reflective objects such as old compact discs to keep local birds away.
 You should also move and rearrange those frequently.
-Birds catch on surprisingly quick despite the connotations of the term “bird-brained.”
+Birds catch on surprisingly quickly despite the connotations of the term “bird-brained.”

 2. Butterfly Netting